ecosur-sistemas-complejos/MultiGame/README.txt

         3. Add a user with the username you want and the password.

     Note:  security can be modified within the build to work with any other JAAS components available on the Server.
-The "MultiGame" user is required for the message bean to be able to receive messages and message other secured EJB components.
+The "j2ee" user is required for the message bean to be able to receive messages and message other secured EJB components.

 JBOSS CONFIGURATION

-1. Hibernate is the defa
+1. Hibernate is the default provider for JBoss.
+So please use the "hibernate" profile for building with JBoss deployment in mind.

+2.

 MAVEN CONFIGURATION